-BCCC policies 312, 402, 403, and procedures are in compliance with the standard.
+BCCC policy 14.02 and procedures demonstrate compliance with the standard.

 Standard 093 Levels of Violations

 Correctional facilities shall have written policy, procedure, and practice, including at least two levels of violations, sanctions for each level, and the use of pre-hearing detention.
 The policy must include procedures that reflect the following: